There are six main factors -- three internal and two external -- that can influence the value of privately held companies:

 - Written processes and procedures

-The company size is also a factor of business value, since a prospective buyer assumes a larger company has less risk than a smaller company.
-A company that has been able to achieve $10M or more in gross revenue while maintaining benchmark or above margins is viewed as a better opportunity than a company of lesser size.
-These companies also usually inherently possess the characteristics of a quality business we mentioned since these were required in order to achieve this size.
+Company size is also a driver of business value, since a prospective buyer assumes a larger company has less risk than a smaller company.
+A company that has been able to achieve $10M or more in gross revenue while maintaining benchmark or greater margins is viewed as a better opportunity than a company of lesser size.
+These companies typically possess the characteristics of a quality business, which fueled their growth.

 What about the external factors an owner has no control over?
-It is a fact that entire industries experience cyclical behavior, just as do individual businesses and the overall economy.
+It is a fact that entire industries can experience cyclical behavior, just like the overall economy.
 At different times due to different events, industries can experience contraction, expansion, consolidation, and even explosive growth.
 Just consider how the events of 9/11 impacted industries related to security and anti-terrorism.
 These sectors experienced rapid growth after that horrendous attack.

 Another external factor that can have a major effect on business value is the cost of capital and its availability.
 In times of high interest rates or when the market is strained for capital due to investors sitting on the sideline and lenders tightening their credit policies, business values are negatively impacted.
-The cost of capital has a direct correlation to the return on investment buyers can achieve, and therefore, they will consider paying less if the capital is harder to obtain or costs them more.
-This also raises their perceived risk, which lowers the price they are willing to pay during these economic conditions.
+The cost of capital has a direct correlation to the return on investment buyers can achieve, and therefore, they will pay less for their acquisitions.
+These economic conditions also raise their perceived risk in the investment, which lowers the price they are willing to pay.

-We believe cycles occur that impact business transactions, as promoted by noted author Rob Slee in his acclaimed book, Private Capital Markets.
-Rob depicts a historical table that demonstrates transaction cycles lasting 10 years and indicating a seller’s market, a neutral market, and a buyer’s market.
+There are a number of cyclical patterns that impact business transactions, as noted by author Rob Slee in his acclaimed book, Private Capital Markets.
+Rob provides a historical table that shows the last three decades and when during each decade it was a seller’s market, a neutral market, and a buyer’s market.
 These cycles are indicative of external market forces and are agnostic to the internal business characteristics.
-If there is any validity to predicting these cycles, then a business needs to be adequately prepared for the current (through 2018) and the upcoming seller’s market predicted to be 2023‒2028.

-We believe there is no substitute for proper preparation and planning.
-Owners cannot control external forces.
-They can, however, control the internal factors.
-In addition, being aware of cycles and understanding the external forces and their potential impact will assist owners in maximizing their company’s value.
-Being ready and knowing their optimal transition option empowers owners to be prepared to cash out and achieve their last great deal.
+There is no substitute for proper preparation and planning.
+While we cannot control external forces, we can, however, control the internal factors.
+In addition, being aware of cycles and understanding the external forces and their potential impact can help you maximize your company’s value.
+Being ready and knowing your optimal exit strategy empowers you to be prepared to cash out, exit your business, and achieve your last great deal.